Stumping in Missouri, Trump says he'll clear out ‘lingering stench’ at FBI, DOJ

 For her part, McCaskill reportedly acknowledged that she had used a private plane, but insisted she had not used office funds and made no apologies for taking trips to see her constituents.

-Fox News' Gregg Re, Brooke Singman and The Associated Press contributed to this report.
+Fox News' Gregg Re, Brooke Singman and the Associated Press contributed to this report.